 Duration: 4-6 hours

 Seoraksan National Park and the Taebaek mountain range is the Korean peninsula’s most iconic landscape.
-Admired for its unique rock formations, rich wildlife, hot springs, gushing waterfalls, thick forests and ancient Buddhist temples, Seoraksan is hiking utopia.
+Admired for its unique rock formations, rich wildlife, hot springs, gushing waterfalls, thick forests and ancient Buddhist temples, Seoraksan is a hiking utopia.

 At its heart is South Korea’s third-highest mountain, Seoraksan (Snowy Peaks Mountain) with its 1,708m (5,604ft)-high Daecheongbong Peak.
-Watching the sunrise from Daecheongbong Peak is something of a rite-of-passage among Koreans and is worth the trip alone.
+Watching the sunrise from Daecheongbong Peak is something of a rite of passage among Koreans and is worth the trip alone.

 The peak can be reached by point-to-point, loop or return hikes.

 Another superb hiking destination, Songnisan National Park receives significantly fewer visitors than many of its peers but showcases similarly spectacular scenery.
 Songnisan means ‘remote from the ordinary world mountain’ which sums up the arresting landscape.

 The most popular trail – and arguably the most rewarding – is the relatively sedate route up to the 1,058m (3,472ft)-high summit of Munjangdae, once known as the ‘peak covered by clouds’.
 In winter, expect to find swirling mists at the summit while spring brings azaleas and cherry blossoms to its slopes.

 There are several routes up to the summit depending on your starting point.

 Duration: 4-5 hours